curious-builder76/dtypes/README.md

 - A little RAM hungry
 - Doesn't meets standards set by industries (as of now).
-- Can't use it on lower level hardwares.
+- Requires dynamic memory allocation
 - Trade-offs speed with space.